5ecompendium/bestiary/_creatures/wraith.md

 speed: "0 ft., fly 60 ft. (hover)"
 hit_points: "67 (9d8+27)"
 armor_class: "13"
+condition_immunities: "charmed, exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained"
+damage_resistances: "acid, cold, fire, lightning, thunder, bludgeoning, piercing, and slashing from nonmagical weapons that aren't silvered"
 ---

-**Damage Resistances** acid, cold, fire, lightning, thunder, bludgeoning, piercing, and slashing from nonmagical weapons that aren't silvered

-**Condition Immunities** charmed, exhaustion, grappled, paralyzed, petrified, poisoned, prone, restrained

 ***Incorporeal Movement.*** The wraith can move through other creatures and objects as if they were difficult terrain.
 It takes 5 (1d10) force damage if it ends its turn inside an object.